Battle of Shiloh: Evening

 By the time the Hornet's Nest fell, Grant's men had a defensive line from Pittsburg Landing to the Hamburg-Savannah Road and further north.
 Sherman commanded the right of the line, and McClernand took the center.
 On the left were the remnants of W.H.L.
 Wallace's division (commanded by Tuttle), plus Hurlbut's division.
 At the landing were 10,000 to 15,000 stragglers and noncombatants.
 The line included the artillery assembled by Colonel Webster, and the two gunboats were close by.
 Grant and Webster rode up and down the line, urging the men to keep firing at their enemy.

 The advance of Buell's army, from Nelson's division, had begun arriving around 5:00 pm.
 Its 36th Indiana Infantry Regiment was placed on the east side of Grant's Last Line in time to help defend against an attack.
 The two navy gunboats helped defend, and the Lexington fired 32 rounds into the attacking Confederate force in only 10 minutes.
-The Confederate attack was repulsed, and shortly after 6:00 pm Beauregard called off all attacks.
+The Confederate attack was repelled, and shortly after 6:00 pm Beauregard called off all attacks.
 Buell and his army, and some in Grant's army, believed they had saved Grant's Army of the Tennessee.
 Grant had a differing opinion, believing that by 6:00 pm the Confederate army was worn out.